Congratulations on your decision to apply to the University of Michigan-Dearborn!

 Two-page limit for master's applicants; Four-page limit for doctoral or specialist applicants.
 Please include education information; work experience; research, teaching, or internship experience; professional affiliations, volunteer activities; community engagement; and relevant honors or awards.

-Please email as a Word document or PDF to email@example.com (This email should be used only to submit admission materials.
-Please email firstname.lastname@example.org with any questions or to receive a reply back).
+Please email as a Word document or PDF to firstname.lastname@example.org (This email should be used only to submit admission materials.
+Please email email@example.com with all other messages, especially those requiring action or response by our office).

 Official transcripts from all institutions attended must be provided.
 An official transcript is securely sent directly from the institution via their approved means or received in an envelope sealed by the issuing institution, bearing the institutional seal and the official signature of the Registrar or Recorder of Records.
+Notarized copies are NOT official.
 Academic records provided must show the course work completed and grades or test scores earned.

 Send transcripts or drop off in person to: